 If Reeves Library doesn't have access to the book or article you need, we can get it for you!
 Items usually arrive in less than a week and often, much sooner.
 This service is available for students, faculty, and staff of Moravian College and Moravian Theological Seminary only.

-Before entering your information into the online forms below, check the Library Catalog for books and, for articles, Search for E-Journal Titles in the library collection to be sure that Reeves does not have already access to the article you are borrowing.
-You will receive an email or a voice mail when the item arrives.
+Before entering your information into the online form, first search the library collection to be sure that Reeves does not already have access to the article or book you are requesting.
+You will receive an email when the item arrives.